Efficient and Reliable Hitting-Set Computations for the Implicit Hitting Set Approach: Experiments

 \subsection{Impact of Hitting Set Oracles}

-In our first experiment, we use a single solver for the hitting set computation in \optimizermin.
-Table~\ref{tab:results-solvers} shows the results for different solvers, split into ILP solvers (top) and designated PB solving methods.
-These results show that the ILP solvers solver more instances.
+In the first experiment, we use a single solver for the hitting set computation in \optimizermin.
+Table~\ref{tab:results-solvers} shows the results for different solvers, split into IP solvers (top) and designated PB solving methods.
+These results show that the IP solvers solve more instances.
 However, the difference between SCIP and Exact SCIP show that guaranteed optimality causes a significant performance decrease.
 Indeed, the number of solved instances decreases by more than 15\% while the memory usage doubles.

+As far as the dedicated PBO methods are concerned, first we notice that the variant of solution-improving search with reified solution-improving constraints appears to suffer from too much memory usage and is outperformed by pure SIS.
+This difference disappears when using the OptLB hybrid strategy and the number of calls to the PBO oracle is significantly decreased.
+Over the line, we observe that the combination of solution-improving search with core-boosting outperforms the SIS as well as the core-guided implementation.

-The dedicated PBO methods solve fewer instances, motivating the hybrid approaches.
-The further we delay the call to RoundingSat, the better the results: AllLB has the most overhead and performs overall poorest, while OptLB requires the fewest RoundingSat calls and performs overall best.
-Surprisingly, SIS with core boosting does not perform well on its own, being the second-worst method on its own, but performs best in our hybrid approaches.
-The difference might be due to an overhead in core boosting that only affects performance in frequent incremental calls.
+The dedicated PBO methods solve fewer instances than the IP solvers, but they do come with certification, motivating the hybrid approaches.
+The more we delay the call to RoundingSat, the better the results: AllLB has the most overhead and performs overall poorest, while OptLB requires the fewest RoundingSat calls and performs best overall.